-Menopause Starts Younger Than You Think: Here's What You Need To Know
+Menopause Can Start Younger Than You Think: Here's What You Need To Know

 There are lots of online tools and apps to help with sleep, she adds.

-And familiar health advice like getting enough exercise, eating well, and moderating alcohol consumption apply to perimenopause too, says Dr. Steven Goldstein who is the co-author of Could It Be ...
+And familiar health advice like getting enough exercise, eating well and moderating alcohol consumption apply to perimenopause too, says Dr. Steven Goldstein who is the co-author of Could It Be ...
 Perimenopause? and a professor of obstetrics and gynecology at the New York University School of Medicine.

 At her doctor's suggestion, Edrie developed a mindfulness practice.
 She says, "I thought it sounded a little 'woo-woo' at first, but being able to pay attention to what my body is doing and why helps me separate those symptoms from what I need to get through my day.
 So I'm not overwhelmed by what my body is putting me through."